How to create an After Effects rendering bot

 To help you better understand how to create a rendering bot for After Effects using Plainly, we created a step-by-step tutorial using an example project.

-So as you can see, creating a fully automated After Effects render bot is a piece of cake using Plainly.
-It takes a few hours to set up, but it saves tons of hours in the future.
+Creating a fully automated After Effects render bot is a piece of cake using Plainly.
+It takes a few hours to set up, but look at it as an upfront investment since it will save you tons of hours in the future.
 You can always re-use the same integration or even the same spreadsheet.
 Once it’s connected, you can use that workflow forever.
+Set it and forget it.

 You can even push the workflow further, and enable your clients to create as many video variations as they need using a video creation form or adding a bit of AI into the mix.

-Getting this workflow under your toolbelt is super useful.
-With companies cutting costs, being able to provide more versions for less money due to automation is definitely going to be a dealbreaker in some cases.
-For that reason, feel free to book a 15-min demo and i’ll show you around Plainly.
+Getting this workflow in motion is super useful.
+With companies cutting costs, not being able to provide more versions for less money is definitely going to be a dealbreaker in some cases.
+For that reason, feel free to book a 15-min demo and I’ll show you around Plainly.